 Definitely!
 Most insurance companies offer workers’ compensation insurance for the self-employed.
 Some states also have a state-sponsored Workers Compensation Fund which allows coverage for individual contractors.

 Obviously, the premium varies per person.
 How much you’ll pay depends on certain factors like:

 - the kind of work you do

 - your income

 Unsurprisingly, the riskier your work is, the higher the premium you’ll have to pay.
-If you’ve claimed workers comp benefits before, it can also add up to your premium.
-And since lost wages compensation is based on a portion of your earnings, insurance providers also take your income into account.
+If you’ve claimed workers compensation benefits before, it can also add up to your business insurance cost.
+And since lost wages compensation is based on a portion of your earnings, insurance providers also take your average earnings into account.